Easily find who owns an empty property

-However, your dream fades as you don’t know where to start to find who owns an empty property, let alone how to buy it.
+However, your dream fades as you don’t know where to start to find who owns the empty property, let alone how to buy it.
 It all seems impossible and so you return to looking at local estate agents hoping that the empty property comes on the market.

 Why empty homes matter